INAAAAAAAAAAA/Quakenautica/README.md

 ## What is Quakenautica?

-Quakenautica is a subnautica themed quake mod for the nintendo 3ds port of Quake (CtrQuake) and for windows.
+Quakenautica is a Subnautica themed Quake mod for the nintendo 3ds port of Quake (CtrQuake) and for windows.
-Our idea is **not** to create another subnautica which is based on the quake engine.
-We want to tell our own story in the world of subnautica.
+Our idea is **not** to create another Subnautica which is based on the quake engine.
+We want to tell our own story in the world of Subnautica.
 We hope you'll enjoy that story.

 ## Installation